UMFcourses/UMFcourses.github.io/_pages/Arctic_course.md

 Nicks contact details are here: [Nick's page](https://www.umu.se/en/staff/nick-kamenos/)

 ## Application deadline
-The deadline for applying for this advanced course is 17:00 on the **15 September 2025**.
+The deadline for applying for this advanced course is 17:00 on the **15 October 2025**.

 <br>